 Occasionally, a subject comes up that is so wide-reaching in its impact, that everyone should know about it.
 The effect of fish/cod liver oil supplementation for the brain and nervous system of struggling children holds immense positive implications for these children and their families.

 Like scurvy developing without adequate Vitamin C, research shows a very high correlation between struggling to learn, speech and language disorders, OCD, behavioral issues, and ADD/ADHD with a lack of essential fatty acids (EFAs) in the diet.
 When EFAs are given, we see that malfunctioning, undernourished brains can be corrected!

 Good Fats (EFAs) For the Brain

 EFAs are specific fats and oils that cannot be produced by the body.
-You can get Omega-3s in fish, flavored cod liver oil, flaxseed oil, wheat germ, nuts and seeds, but the primary source is fish oil.
+You can get Omega-3s in fish, flavored cod liver oil, cod liver oil capsules, flaxseed oil, wheat germ, nuts and seeds, but the primary source is fish oil.
 The most exciting research concerns the DHA component of fish oil.
 The best sources of DHA are mother’s milk and cod liver oil.

 And remember, cod liver oil is fish oil, too!